ShaniBenAtya/dnssim/README.md

 “DNS-FullProtocolSimulator” was created by me, **Shani Stajnrod**, as part of my thesis research.
 Feel free to contact me for any help via [shaaniba93@gmail.com](mailto:shaaniba93@gmail.com).

+If the code or data help you, please cite the following paper:

+@inproceedings{NRDelegationAttack,
+  title={QuoteR: NRDelegationAttack: Complexity DDoS attack on DNS Recursive Resolvers}, author={Qi, Yehuda Afek, Anat Bremler-Barr and Shani Stajnrod}, year={2023}
+}

 ## Docker Usage